Cray-HPE/docs-csm/operations/node_management/S3FS_Usage_and_Guidelines.md

 ## Introduction

-S3FS is being deployed as tool to provide temporary relief of space usage as well as supporting SDU/NMD services as a near-posix file system to provide a landing point for dumps.
+[S3FS](https://github.com/s3fs-fuse/s3fs-fuse) is a FUSE-based filesystem backed by Amazon S3.
+CSM uses it to provide temporary overflow storage, as well as to support SDU and NMD services to provide space for dumps.

 ## When to Use